em/gcanvas/readme.md

 ```

 ### Why

-1. The most common machining tasks are 2.5D and can be done much faster with a little code than with CAD.
+1. Most real life machining is either simple 2.5D shapes,
+   or complex geometry.
+Both of which are easier to do this way than with traditional CAD/CAM software.
 2. The Canvas API is well documented and prolific.
 3. Especially good for parametric parts.
-4. A lib for implementing more specific Javascript milling tools. e.g. svg, pcbs.
+4. A good basis for implementing more specific Javascript milling tools. e.g. svg, pcbs.

 ### Additional Notes